hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Strand

+## Aug 19th, 2015 (4718)

+- Access your recent notifications from the top of the feed
+- Add contacts manually in settings if you don't give the app permission to access your contacts
+- Performance improvements: new photos appear faster, feed loads faster

 ## Aug 13th, 2015 (4717)

 - Status bar hides in feed to give you more space to see photos